logstream/puppet-kafka/README.md

 Puppet modules similar to this module:

-* [wikimedia/puppet-kafka](https://github.com/wikimedia/puppet-kafka) -- apparently also supports Kafka mirroring and jmxtrans monitoring
+* [wikimedia/puppet-kafka](https://github.com/wikimedia/puppet-kafka) -- focuses on Debian as the target OS, and apparently also supports Kafka mirroring and jmxtrans monitoring